 Here are the steps on how to get to Railay Beach from Ao Nang Town:

-1. Ao Nang is not a very large town, you can easily find your way around on foot.
-To reach Railay, you just need to make your way to the main beach road.
+Ao Nang is not a very large town, you can easily find your way around on foot.

 A one-way ticket costs 100 Baht during normal service hours.

-4. The person at the ticket booth will tell you which boat you should board, so just follow what he/she says as they follow a certain boat queuing system.
+Step 4.
+The person at the ticket booth will tell you which boat you should board.
+You just need follow what he/she says as they follow a certain boat queuing system.

-6. Depending on your destination, you can ask to be dropped off at specific spots on the isthmus, which include Hat Rai Leh West (Railay West) or Ton Sai (a known backpacker haven).
+Step 6.
+Depending on your destination, you can ask to be dropped off at specific spots on the isthmus – Hat Rai Leh West (Railay West) or Ton Sai (a known backpacker haven).
 For more information about the specific sections of Railay, click here.